 - 1. When a partial loss is paid on a damaged building and the necessary repairs are not made within a reasonable length of time, MUA shall not be responsible for further damage to the buildings if the loss was sustained due to the initial damage not being repaired. - 2.
 Damages in dwelling houses caused by water pipes and/or hoses breaking are covered under MUA policy.
-Mold is a covered item when proper ventilation such as HRV (heat recovery unit) is operating and good maintenance is practiced.
-However, damages as a result of negligence on the policy-holder's part may be considered by the Board.
+However, damages occurring as a result of negligence on the policy-holder's part may be considered by the Board.
 District Secretaries are encouraged to promote preventive measures such as shutting off main valves when buildings will be vacant and installing sewage back-flow preventers. - 3.
+Mold remediation is a covered item when proper ventilation such as HRV (heat recovery unit) is operating, and good maintenance is practiced.
+Remediation of design flaws or structural issues that caused the mold are not covered.
+Mold testing alone, where remediation is not required, is not covered. - 4.
 In the event of storm damage to a roof, the local district committee together with the owner shall determine if the damage is sufficient to warrant replacement of the roof.
 The loss will be paid on a pro-rated basis, according to the projected life of the roof, based on quality and/or type.
 The following schedule may be used as a guide.